The Complete Guide to Construction Insurance

 - Paving, fencing, outdoor fixtures

-- Lawns, trees and plants installed by the builder
+- Limited coverage for lawns, trees and plants installed by the builder

 Insurance providers generally cover the most common types of construction projects, including: